United States of America

 Elm Creek, Nebraska © John Lillis

-The true gems of Nebraska lie in its natural beauty to the west of the commercial centres and underwhelming flatlands.
+The attraction of Nebraska lie in its natural beauty to the west of the commercial centres and flatlands.
 Early each spring, the Platte River in south-central Nebraska is a stopover in the massive migration of the sandhill cranes, the largest gathering of this kind in the world.
 Watching the ritual dancing of the cranes as the sun sets over the water is a breath-taking sight.
-Next up in the journey west are the Nebraska Sandhills, a remote, rippling area of grass-covered dunes and isolated ranches.
+Further west are the Nebraska Sandhills, a remote, rippling area of grass-covered dunes and isolated ranches.

 But it is in the far panhandle region of Nebraska that the landscape truly becomes remarkable, jutting up into rocky columns, sheer buttes and pine-covered canyons.
 This is wilder land, where skirmishes with Native Americans continued long after the east was settled, where Crazy Horse, leader of the Lakota, was killed at a lonely frontier outpost.
 The geography culminates in Scotts Bluff and Chimney Rock, unusual limestone formations that tower above the surrounding land.
 Both were major landmarks for pioneers on the Oregon Trail, the wagon roadbed of which is still visible.
 This is not the only lasting impression man has left on this landscape, however.
 When the thrill of the natural environment wears off, having come this far west, travellers might as well visit one extremely odd man-made addition: Carhenge, a life-size replica of Stonehenge constructed entirely of old cars.